wiseman-timelord/Chat-Gradio-Gguf/README.md

  Select the Llama.Cpp type:

-    1. AVX2 - CPU Only - Must be compatible with AVX2 (slowest)
+    1. AVX2 - CPU Only - Must be compatible with AVX2

-    2. AVX512 - CPU Only - Must be compatible with AVX512 (okish)
+    2. AVX512 - CPU Only - Must be compatible with AVX512

     3. NoAVX - CPU Only - For older CPUs without AVX support

     4. OpenBLAS - CPU Only - Optimized for linear algebra operations

-    5. Vulkan - GPU/CPU - For AMD/nVidia/Intel GPU with x64 CPU fallback
+    5. Vulkan - GPU/CPU - For AMD/nVidia/Intel GPU with x64 CPU

-    6. Kompute - GPU/CPU - Experimental Vulkan for AMD/nVidia/Intel
+    6. Kompute - GPU/CPU - Experimental Vulkan with with CPU fallback

     7. CUDA 11.7 - GPU/CPU - For CUDA 11.7 GPUs with CPU fallback